-2.5.a.
-The program director must possess current certification in the specialty for which they are the program director by the American Board of Medical

-Genetics and Genomics or specialty qualifications that are acceptable to the Review Committee.
+- 2.5.a.
+The program director must possess current certification in the specialty for which they are the program director by the American Board of Surgery (ABS) or by the American Osteopathic Board of Surgery (AOBS), or specialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.5.b.
+The program director must demonstrate ongoing clinical activity.
 (Core)